-All grapes used to make this estate distinctive wine come from vines situated against the slopes of the Dassenberg Mountain planted in deep decomposed granite soils called Oakleaf.
-These Rickety Bridge slopes are North and Westerly facing.
+All grapes used to make this estate wine come from vines situated against the slopes of the Dassenberg Mountain planted in deeply decomposed granite soils called Oakleaf.
+These Rickety Bridge slopes are North-Westerly facing.
 Well manicured and settled vines yielding 6 tonnes / ha.

-The Cabernet Sauvignon was harvested by hand on 04 March 2009 at 24.8º Balling.
+The Cabernet Sauvignon grapes were harvested by hand in March at 24.8 Balling.

 Fermentation took place in an open fermentation tank at 28 ̊C with five manual punch downs daily.
-The wine was pressed gently up to 1.2 Bar pressure after 26 days skin contact.
-Malo-lactic fermentation took place in stainless steel tanks and the wine was then aged in 30% new and 70% older small French Oak barrels.
+The wine was pressed gently up to 1.2 Bar pressure after 21 days skin contact.
+Malo-lactic fermentation took place in stainless steel tanks and the wine was then aged in small French Oak barrels.
 Total maturation time in barrel was 24 months.

-Peak potential from 6 years, aging up to 10 years.
+Peak potential from 4 years, aging up to 10 years from vintage.

 Sugar: 2.1 g/l